wahibhaq/urdu-font-comparator-app/README.md

 ## Where can I get more help, if I need it?

-You can contact me (obviously!) at wahib.tech@gmail.com or tweet me at @wahibhaq.
-I will also try to get in contact with the R&D team behind [Center for Speech and Language Technologies (CSaLT)](http://csalt.itu.edu.pk/), [ITU](http://itu.edu.pk/).
-They can be of great help to us.
+You can contact me at wahib.tech@gmail.com or tweet me at [@wahibhaq](https://twitter.com/wahibhaq).